MauroGaravito/indux/README.md

 ## Workflow at a Glance
 1. **Admin**
   - Creates projects, manages reusable induction templates, and seeds project modules (blank or cloned from a template).
+  - Maintains project geography: click-to-set map location (Leaflet + OpenStreetMap), add/edit/remove Points of Interest, and open a full-screen Project Map Editor for fine-grained control.
   - Configures fields, slides, quizzes, and settings.
-   - Assigns managers and workers to each project, controls per-worker module access, deletes unused modules, and oversees reviews.
+  - Assigns managers and workers to each project, controls per-worker module access, deletes unused modules, reviews induction submissions, and oversees induction module approvals.
 2. **Manager**
    - Edits modules while they are in `draft`, `declined`, or `pending`.
-   - Sends modules for review and tracks status, but only admins can approve or decline module reviews.
+  - Sends modules for review and tracks status, but only admins can approve or decline induction module reviews.
 Pending modules now show a banner when waiting for admin approval.
-   - Approves/declines worker submissions for projects they manage, manages worker rosters, and can optionally restrict which modules each worker must complete.
+  - Approves/declines worker submissions for projects they manage through the shared Review Queue or the dedicated Worker Submissions view, manages worker rosters, and can optionally restrict which modules each worker must complete.
 3. **Worker**
    - Sees only assigned projects on the Worker Dashboard.
    - Completes the Induction Wizard (personal data, uploads, slides, quiz, signature).